ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     ```bash
     conda activate sharpy_env
     ```
-    you need to do this before you compile the `xbeam` and `uvlm` libs, as some dependencies are included in the conda env.
+    you need to do this before you compile the `xbeam` and `uvlm` libraries, as some dependencies are included in the conda environment.

-### Compiling the UVLM and xbeam libraries

-Once the folder structure has been laid out, the aerodynamic and structural libraries can be compiled.
+### Quick install
+The quick install is geared towards getting the release build of SHARPy running as quickly and simply as possible.
+If you would like to install a develop build or modify the compilation settings of the libraries skip to the next section.

-Ensure that the SHARPy environment is active in the session.
+1. Ensure that the SHARPy environment is active in the session.
 Your terminal prompt line should begin with
-1.
     ```bash
-    (sharpy_env) [usr@host]
+    (sharpy_env) [usr@host] $
     ```

     If it is not the case, activate the environment.
 Otherwise xbeam and UVLM will not compile
-2.
     ```bash
     conda activate sharpy_env
     ```

-#### Compiling xbeam

-1. `cd` into the xbeam folder and clean any previous files
+1. Run from the `sharpy` root directory the install script:
     ```bash
+    sh install.sh
+    ```

+This will initialise the required submodules and compile the UVLM and xbeam libraries' release build with the default compilation parameters.
+You will see messages appearing in the terminal as the compilation progresses.
+If you see an error message please proceed with the custom installation.
+If you get no errors... __you are ready to run SHARPy__.

+### Custom installation

+These steps will show you how to compile the xbeam and UVLM libraries such that you can modify the compilation settings to your taste.

+1. Ensure that the SHARPy environment is loaded in your session
+    ```bash
+    conda activate sharpy_env
+    ```

+1. If you want to use SHARPy's latest release, skip this step.If you would like to use the latest development work, you will need to checkout the `develop` branch.
+For more info on how we structure our development and what branches are used for certain kind of features have a look at the [Contributing](contributing.html) page.
+    ```bash
+    git checkout -b develop --track origin\develop
+    ```
+    This command will check out the `develop` branch and set it to track the remote origin.

+1. SHARPy uses git submodules to keep track of its dependencies.
+Therefore, we first initialise and update them.
+    ```bash
+    git submodule init
+    git submodule update
+    ```
+    This command will initialise and clone both xbeam and UVLM.
+You will see a progress bar with the download status.

+1. Compiling xbeam:
+    1. Change into the xbeam working directory:
+        ```bash
-    cd xbeam
+        cd lib/xbeam
         make clean
         ```

     2. If you have the Intel Fortran compiler `ifort` installed and would like to use it, you need to specify some flags in the compiler.
 Else, if you prefer to use `gfortran`, proceed to step 3.
 To use `ifort`, open the file `makefile` with your favourite text editor and comment out the `GFORTRAN SETTINGS` section, and uncomment the `INTEL FORTRAN SETTINGS` section.
 If you have the Math Kernel Library MKL, it is advised that you use it as well.

     3. Compile xbeam
         ```bash
-    ./run_make.sh
+        sh run_make.sh
-    cd ..
+        cd ../../
         ```

-    This compiles a release version of xbeam calling to `gfortran`.
-If you have several versions of `gcc` compiled, you might have to modify the `FC` flag in `xbeam/makefile` in order to account for this.
-For example, I have `gfortran-5.4.0` for a newer version of `gcc` not included with CentOS, so I need to modify the makefile if I want to take advantage of the improved features.

-    After a (hopefully) successful compilation of the xbeam library, the `run_make` script automatically copies the library to the required folder in `sharpy` (this is why you need to clone `sharpy` before compiling `xbeam`).

-4. It may be possible that you don't have permission to execute the `run_make`.
-In that case, change the permissions by
- running:
+1. Compiling UVLM:
+    1. `cd` into the UVLM folder
         ```bash
-    chmod +x run_make.sh
+        cd lib/UVLM
+        make clean
         ```

+    2. Again, if you have the Intel C++ compiler `icc` you can use it.
+Else, if you use `gcc`, proceed to step `vi`.
+    To use `icc` open the `src/Makefile` and comment out the `G++` sections and uncomment the `INTEL C++` section.
+    In addition, set the flag in line `17` to `CPP = icc`.

+    4. Compile UVLM
+        ```bash
+        sh run_make.sh
+        cd ../../
+        ```

+1. This concludes the installation!

-__Common issues when compiling xbeam__
+### Common issues when compiling libraries

 * GFortran Version